RanaMostafaAbdElMohsen/Human_Activity_Recognition_using_Wearable_Sensors_Review_Challenges_Evaluation_Benchmark/README.md

 If you find code useful, please consider citing
 ```

+@InProceedings{10.1007/978-981-16-0575-8_1,
+author="Abdel-Salam, Reem
+and Mostafa, Rana
+and Hadhood, Mayada",
+editor="Li, Xiaoli
+and Wu, Min
+and Chen, Zhenghua
+and Zhang, Le",
+title="Human Activity Recognition Using Wearable Sensors: Review, Challenges, Evaluation Benchmark",
+booktitle="Deep Learning for Human Activity Recognition",
+year="2021",
+publisher="Springer Singapore",
+address="Singapore",
+pages="1--15",
+abstract="Recognizing human activity plays a significant role in the advancements of human-interaction applications in healthcare, personal fitness, and smart devices.
+Many papers presented various techniques for human activity representation that resulted in distinguishable progress.
+In this study, we conduct an extensive literature review on recent, top-performing techniques in human activity recognition based on wearable sensors.
+Due to the lack of standardized evaluation and to assess and ensure a fair comparison between the state-of-the-art techniques, we applied a standardized evaluation benchmark on the state-of-the-art techniques using six publicly available data-sets: MHealth, USCHAD, UTD-MHAD, WISDM, WHARF, and OPPORTUNITY.
+Also, we propose an experimental, improved approach that is a hybrid of enhanced handcrafted features and a neural network architecture which outperformed top-performing techniques with the same standardized evaluation benchmark applied concerning MHealth, USCHAD, UTD-MHAD data-sets.",
+isbn="978-981-16-0575-8"
+}

 @article{
       title={Human Activity Recognition using Wearable Sensors: Review, Challenges, Evaluation Benchmark},
       author={Reem Abdel-Salam and Rana Mostafa and Mayada Hadhood},